 Oh and there was one other thing that added to the peace I feel today.
 I got saved.
 I’m sorry if you’re someone who cringes every time you hear the word “religion” or “Jesus” (I used to be just like you), but I would be lying if I didn’t include this part.
-One night at the peak of my sadness and stress, I said the prayer that I swore I would never say, and I told Jesus He could enter into my heart.
+One night at the peak of my sadness and stress, I said the prayer that I thought I would never say, and I told Jesus He could enter into my heart.
 I felt a peace afterwards that shocked me, and I could not deny that something real had happened that night.
 I am a full-time blogger and TPT author now, but I know that I could handle any school because of my relationship with God.

 As you read through the articles in this blog, I hope you will find specific strategies and heart-felt advice to help you navigate wherever you are in your teaching career and in life.